-If Mix At Wall is enabled on System Screen 3, this option is available.
+This option is available if Mix At Wall is enabled on System Screen 3, page 43.
 Enable an air and solvent chop for flushing the gun rather than just a solvent purge.
-See Air/Solvent Chop, page 55.
+See Air/Solvent Chop, page 52.

 Air and solvent chop may also be enabled for flushing out a pump.
-See Custom Valve Mapping, page 58 for more information.
+See Custom Valve Mapping, page 54 for more information.

 NOTE: Air/solvent chop requires additional hardware for the air purge valve.
-See manual 333282 for kit numbers and installation.
+See manual 333282 for kit numbers and installation details.